oracle/cloudtestdrive/DataScience/lab200/lab.md

 You require the following:

-- An Oracle Cloud tenancy
+- An Oracle Cloud tenancy.
+Please follow these [prerequisites](../prereq1/lab.md) first in case you don't have this yet.
 - A Data Science project + notebook.
-Please follow these [instructions](../prereq1/lab.md) first in case you don't have this yet.
+Please follow these [prerequisites](../prereq2/lab.md) first in case you don't have this yet.
 - We assume that you're familiar with basic ML concepts of data exploration, preparation, training/evaluating, et cetera.
 If not, you may want to do the [previous lab on Linear Regression](../lab100/lab.md) first.

 ## The dataset